mikebranstein/speech-workshop-instructions/src/chapters/chapter6.md

 #### How you'll use LUIS

-Now that you know a little bit about LUIS, let's see how it'll be used in conjunction with CSS.
+Now that you know a little bit about LUIS, let's see how it'll be used in conjunction with STT.

 When you're finished integrating LUIS into your solution, you'll be able to speak commands into the web site you published, and ask a variety of Pokemon (Pikachu, Jigglypuff, Meowth, etc.) to perform a variety of actions (sit, jump, scratch, sing, etc.).

-LUIS will be used to take the output of the CSS endpoint you created and identify the intent (the action) and entity (the Pokemon).
+LUIS will be used to take the output of the STT endpoint you created and identify the intent (the action) and entity (the Pokemon).
 Then, the web site will parse the LUIS response and act accordingly by displaying the appropriate image at the bottom of the page.

 ### Provisioning in Azure